SEOdotext/wpcontentai/docs/date-calculation.md

 5. Make sure that there are 5 dates calculated (with number of posts) so the frontend knows which days the next 5 posts are scheduled for.

+---

+Date Handling for Pending Posts:
+Pending posts now only show calculated dates in the frontend These dates are calculated dynamically using getNextPublicationDate() No dates are stored in the database for pending posts The frontend updates these display dates whenever the post list changes Date Handling for Approved Posts:
+When a post is approved, it gets a fixed date in the database This date is calculated using getNextPublicationDate() Once set, this date remains unchanged unless manually modified The date is stored in the database

+---

 ## Implementation

 The centralized date logic was implemented to fix issues where competing functions were calculating dates in different ways.
 The changes: